-er TO required to submit e required to submit more lude sites more than

-2. In countries wit h combined LMIS report ing across health eleme

-applicable TOs Os), one submission wil I count toward the report ing rate for all

-3. SDPs are counted toward the numerator if their LMIS data is available at the central level

-e (specified in country) or

-4. ere significant decision-r

-el, such as the state or p t is not yet available at the

-central level. is not yet available at the

-5. Additional disag ggregation elements will n, DevResults.
-These ele

-eek after, between one and

-fter deadline, more than

-r deadline).
-The project i

-rmance reports when the

-6. Countries that do not have data available for the middle month of the quarter in time for the

-quarterly report will be reported as "out of cycle" in indicator data tables and graphs.
-Their

-results will be factored into annual year-to-date results, but not in quarterly task order or project-wide averages.

-7.

-support" is the first subnational government administrative unit below the central level

-vel 1).
-Examples include

-I vary between countries

-providing "sustained sup

-more ongoing work plan activities directed at that region and can be expected to have some eventual influence on facility-level supply chain outcomes there.

-Со ntext Indicator Va -

-Yea Values Target Comments

-2017 See quarterly reports NA Targets for this indicator

-2018 for results per task will be set in country.

-2019 order and country.

-ΗY 2020
+2. unique sites per TO required to submit any report; it will not include sites more than once if they are required to submit more than one report.
+In countries with combined LMIS reporting across health elements (i.e. one report for Os), one submission wil I count toward the report ing rate for all applicable TOs 3. ited toward the numerate e (specified in country) or ailable at the central level ne deadline.
+4. ere significant decision-r el, such as the state or p eir data is available at the e relevant level, even if i t is not yet available at the 5. central level. ggregation elements will ha available in CHSC P SM's in country data 5. n, DevResults.
+These ele eek after, between one and fter deadline, more than r deadline).
+The project i mance reports when the 6.
+0. Countries that do not have data available for the middle month of the quarter in time for the quarterly report will be reported as "out of cycle" in indicator data tables and graphs.
+Their -to-date results, but not i n quarterly task order or - project-wide av velouent restore for date.
+7. tion of this indicator, the first subnational governm vel 1).
+Examples include terminology wil I vary between countries .
+The region will be cons idered "supported" if providing "sustained sup more ongoing work plan activities directed at that region and can be expected to have some eventual influence on facility-level supply chain outcomes there. ntext Indicator Va Tannat O a manual a Yea ar 2017 Values See quarterly reports Target NA Comments Targets for this indicator 2017 for results per task will be set in country.
+2019 order and country. thin 50 oot in oodintry.
+FY 2020 ,